pjetrucha/transitionEnd/README.md

 # whenTransitionEnd

-The most accuracy jQuery plugin to detect `transitionEnd` event.
+Probably the most accuracy jQuery plugin to detect `transitionEnd` event.
 Plugin takes first jQuery object from collection and check if there's some information about transition.
 Then, it analazy it and set listener to call callback function when `transitionEnd` event occure.
 There's also setTimeout fallback to ensure callback will trigger for sure.